 How much income do I need to sponsor my parents and grandparents?

 You, the sponsor (and your co-signer, if you have one) must prove you have enough income to support all the people you’ll be financially responsible for once you become a sponsor.
 This includes yourself.

 If you’re invited to apply, you have to provide proof that you meet the income requirements for each of the 3 tax years before the date you apply.

-This table applies to you if you live in any province except Quebec.
+This table applies to you if you live in any province or territory except Quebec.
 If you live in Quebec, the Quebec ministry in charge of immigration will assess your income.